xmtp/XIPs/XIPs/xip-0-purpose-process.md

 Once the XIP is ready for the repository, the XIP editor will:

 - Assign an XIP number (generally the PR number, but the decision is with the editors)
+- Add the XIP number to the filename
 - Merge the corresponding [pull request](https://github.com/xmtp/XIPs/pulls)
 - Send a message back to the XIP author with the next step.